nikakogho/nikakogho.github.io/vaults/AI/Neural Network/Neural Network.md

 ## [[Recurrent Neural Network]]
 Used in active tasks where we must keep track of attention and history (like in [[Transformer|transformers]] like [[ChatGPT]])

+## Adversarial Neural Network
+2 or more neural networks train by competing with each other